lord8266/anagram_adventure/README.md

 a very **quick and simple** game

 ## Instructions

+*you will be given a list like this*

 `---------------------`
 `| A | I | P | U | D |`
 `---------------------`